-General Manager

-Board of trustees' message

-On behalf of the Trustees of the Saskatchewan Pension Plan (SPP), it is my honour to submit this annual report for 2019.

-After a challenging year in 2018, investment markets rebounded in 2019.
+Executive Director

+BOARD OF TRUSTEES' MESSAGE

+On behalf of the Saskatchewan Pension Plan (SPP) Board of Trustees, it is my honour to submit this annual report for 2020.
+It would be an understatement to say that 2020 was a challenging year for investors.
+Markets plunged at the end of the first quarter, rebounded at the beginning of the second quarter and again at the end of the fourth quarter.
+The Board of Trustees monitored investment performance, as always, on a regular schedule during the year.
+This professional investment management and fiduciary based oversight provides reassurance to members during situations like we experienced in 2020.
 SPP sorts through the complexities of various investment options and offers an easy to use product with low fees and competitive returns.
-The balance fund (BF) return in 2019 was 14.0 per cent while the short-term fund (STF) returned 1.8 per cent.
-I am pleased to report the management expense ratio (MER) for the BF was 90 bps and for the STF it was 12 bps.

-To protect member investments in the Fund, the Board has carefully developed an investment policy and is confident in its ability to produce strong, long term results for members.
-Investment managers invest for the long-term, and navigate short term volatility by looking for sustainable performance over longer periods.
-The portfolio performance is monitored by the trustees quarterly.
+The balanced fund (BF) return in 2020 was 8.72 per cent while the diversified income fund (DIF) returned 4.57 per cent.
+I am pleased to report the management expense ratio (MER) for the BF was 83 bps and for the DIF it was 85 bps.
+The DIF, previously Short-term Fund, was launched in 2020 to provide a low risk investment option to members nearing or in retirement and in preparation for the variable benefit (VB) option.
+The BF has a long-term focus to provide growth and safety for members.
+To protect member investments in the Fund, the Board has carefully developed an investment policy and is confident in its ability to produce strong results for members.
+Investment managers invest for the longterm and navigate short term volatility by looking for sustainable performance.

-The BF has a long term focus to provide growth and safety for members.
-The introduction of the Diversified

-Income Fund (DIF, previously Short-term Fund) was announced late in the year for launch in 2020 in order to provide a low risk investment option to members nearing or in retirement and in preparation for the variable benefit option.

-As Trustees, we recognize the trust placed in us each time a member makes the decision to invest in SPP.
+As Trustees, we recognize the confidence placed in us each time a member makes the decision to invest in SPP.
 This fiduciary position elevates the Board's sensitivity to each aspect of administration oversight.
-The governance model adopted by SPP ensures sound and thorough oversight of all aspects of Plan operations.
+The governance model adopted by SPP ensures sound and thorough scrutiny of all aspects of Plan operations.
 In this way, Plan values of transparency and accountability extend throughout the organization from members to management to the Trustees.
 The strategic direction provided by the Board provides management with the structure it needs to execute Plan operations and to achieve goals set by the Board.